webclinic017/eodhistoricaldata-openapi-go/docs/CompaniesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListFundamentalsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiReadFundamentalsRequest struct via the builder pattern

 Name | Type | Description  | Notes